 - we believe Mexico's greatest challenge lies in its 2018 elections—not in its relations with the United States;

-- Mexico's institutional framework should provide political and economic stability even in an unfavourable election outcome; and
+- Mexico's institutional framework should provide political and economic stability even in an unfavorable election outcome; and

 - markets do not seem to be pricing in the possibility of such an outcome.